Disclosure: We may earn a commission from links on this page. Learn more.

 Feature Parity with Competitors

-It is a strong option for people who care more about privacy, encryption, and account security than extra convenience features.
+Proton Mail is a stronger option for people who care more about privacy, encryption, and account security than extra convenience features.
+It is less ideal for users who depend heavily on Google or Microsoft integrations.

 Pricing Structures for Different Users